Markol17/Markol17/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-🔭 I'm currently looking for a software engineering internship for summer 2022!
-You can connect with me through LinkedIn: https://www.linkedin.com/in/mark-olivier-poulin-913aaa170/
+📫 You can connect with me through LinkedIn: https://www.linkedin.com/in/mark-olivier-poulin-913aaa170/